With the recent news headlines about a woman being cured of HIV, I wanted to highlight the genetics research on the CCR5 Delta32 mutation.

 The first person in the world known to be cured of HIV, the “Berlin Patient“, was Timothy Ray Brown, an American living in Berlin.
 While HIV-positive, he contracted leukemia, and in 2007 he was given a bone marrow transplant from a donor with two copies of the CCR5 Delta32 (CCR5-Δ32) mutation.
 After three months, he no longer had detectable HIV in his blood.

 Since the ‘Berlin Patient’, several more people have been cured of HIV through bone marrow transplants.
-Recently, a woman with AIDS and leukemia received an umbilical cord blood treatment from someone with the CCR5 mutation, along with cells from a relative who matched with her bone marrow.
+Recently, a woman with AIDS and leukemia received an umbilical cord blood treatment from someone with the CCR5 mutation, along with cells from a relative who matched her bone marrow.
 The woman received the transplant in 2017 and discontinued antiretroviral therapy a few years later.
 Over a year after discontinuing antiretroviral therapy, her blood work still shows no sign of HIV.[ref]

 Resistance to HIV and AIDS: